axonivy-market/msgraph-connector/msgraph-connector-product/products/msgraph-connector/README_DE.md

 Microsoft Graph ist dein Zugang zu Daten in Microsoft 365.
 Es bietet ein einheitliches Programmiermodell um auf die  Daten in Microsoft 365, Windows 10, Enterprise Mobility und Security zuzugreifen.

 ![ms-graph](https://docs.microsoft.com/en-us/graph/images/edugraph.png)

-## Demo

-Check the demo implementations we have prepared for the various services from Microsoft:

-[Microsoft Calendar](https://market.axonivy.com/msgraph-calendar) - this connector integrates Microsoft Outlook features into your process application.

-[Microsoft Excel](https://market.axonivy.com/excel-connector) - depending on which study you take as a reference, 50-75% of all companies work with Excel - a good reason to provide a connector for process automation.

-[Microsoft Outlook](https://market.axonivy.com/msgraph-mail) and [Microsoft Teams](https://market.axonivy.com/msgraph-chat) - can also easily be integrated.

-Check [Microsoft ToDo](https://market.axonivy.com/msgraph-todo) if you would like to integrate the Microsoft Task Manager.